argonne-lcf/Megatron-DeepSpeed/ALCF/notes/cpt.md

 ## Data centric strategy ##
 The main thing to figure out here is the data mixing strategy.
 We need to sample from the pretraining dataset $D_0$, the current one $D_i$, and we also might need to sample from a buffer $B$ that contains data from the previous stages $D_1,\cdots,D_{i-1}$.
 See the figure below from this [paper](https://arxiv.org/pdf/2408.14471)
 ![data mixing](./assets/CPT_data_mixing.png)
+Note that you add data to the buffer B after the current step to be used for the next one i.e at sampling time, B only contains data from previous stages.

 #### Stage 1 to stage 2 (weak distribution shift)
 ##### First strategy to try